pragmaticscientist/3D-levy-walks/README.md

 configs/ltdb_metadata.csv
 ```

-Both locations are ignored by Git.
-The trajectory format is the one described
-by Pizzagalli et al. (2018), DOI `10.1038/sdata.2018.129`.
-If the annotation
-table is absent, the inspect stage creates a template from the installed
+If the annotation table is absent, the inspect stage creates a template from the installed
 trajectory files:

 ```bash